Braiding properties of worldline configurations in hardcore lattice bosons: Braiding properties of worldline configurations

-This fact could result in the ability to differentiate different types of multipartite entanglement using topological structure of configurations.
-As an example, let us consider three insulating ground-states: checkerboard solid, valence bond solid, and $\mathbb{Z}_2$ spin liquid.
-Deep in the checkerboard solid, the ground state expansion is dominated by $\ket{\alpha_{gs}}$~\cite{Hebert2001} which corresponds to one of the two classical checkerboard configurations.
-Then, any relevant worldline configuration $\phi$ is expected to be either a trivial braid or a braid starting and ending at $\ket{\alpha_{gs}}$ with only few worldlines braided together locally.
+To elucidate this expectation, let us discuss what basic braiding properties of configurations one would expect for some well-known insulating ground-states (checkerboard solid, valence bond solid, and $\mathbb{Z}_2$ spin liquid).
+We will later discuss how our numerical results provide good evidence in this direction.
+Let us start with the consideration that according to Eq.~\ref{eq4} with $O$ replaced by $\dyad{\alpha}{\alpha}$ the Fock states entering the ground-state expansions are the same as the ones participating in the relevant configurations (see \ref{AppA0} for details).
+Deep in the checkerboard solid, the ground-state expansion is dominated by $\ket{\alpha_{gs}}$~\cite{Hebert2001} which corresponds to one of the two classical checkerboard configurations (for large systems, the energy penalty to go from one to the other classical configuration is high).
+Then, any relevant worldline configuration $\phi$ in the checkerboard phase is expected to be dominated by $\ket{\alpha_{gs}}$ (that is, the majority of the imaginary time between 0 and $\beta$ will be spent in $\ket{\alpha_{gs}}$) and be either a trivial braid or a braid with only few worldlines braided together locally.
 This ensures that Fock states in the sequence characterizing $\phi$ minimally differ from $\ket{\alpha_{gs}}$, i.e. they have almost the same occupation of bosons as $\ket{\alpha_{gs}}$.
-Deep in the valence bond solid at filling 1/3 on Kagome lattice~\cite{Isakov1997}, the ground state expansion is dominated by Fock states corresponding to the classical hexagon-solid-backbone of holes with only isolated hexagons harboring local fluctuations of occupation numbers of bosons.
+Deep in the valence bond solid at filling 1/3 on Kagome lattice~\cite{IsakovPRL2006}, the ground-state expansion is dominated by Fock states corresponding to the classical hexagon-solid-backbone of holes with only isolated hexagons harboring local fluctuations of occupation numbers of bosons.
 Therefore, relevant $\phi$ may only have few worldlines braided together.
 These worldlines prevalently start and end on the hexagons where local resonances exist.
-Finally, in the $\mathbb{Z}_2$ spin liquid on Kagome lattice, the ground state is an expansion that includes Fock states which can be dramatically different from each other in terms of occupation number of bosons.
+Finally, deep in the $\mathbb{Z}_2$ spin liquid on Kagome lattice, the ground-state is an expansion that includes Fock states which can be dramatically different from each other in terms of occupation number of bosons.
 Nonetheless, every pair of states entering the expansion can be connected by sequential operations of the form $a_ia_j^\dagger$~\cite{Wang2017} with small energy cost.
 Hence, deep in this phase, there can be relevant $\phi$ such that very different states (in terms of bosonic occupation number) appear in the sequence characterizing $\phi$.
-As a consequence, one may expect that, unlike in CB and VBS, complex non-local braids connecting these states may appear in the configuration.
+As a consequence, one may expect that, unlike the case of checkerboard and valence-bond solids (for which only worldines simply and locally braided with each other may appear in a configuration along with non-braided wordlines), in the case of the $\mathbb{Z}_2$ spin liquid, complex non-local braids connecting the states entering the ground-state expansion may appear in a configuration.